jsenv/importmap-node-module/README.md

 External import maps are not yet supported
 ```

-If you plan to use importmap in a web browser you need to tell `@jsenv/importmap-node-module` to inline importmap into the HTML file as show in [API](#API).
+If you plan to use importmap in a web browser you need to tell `@jsenv/importmap-node-module` to inline importmap into the HTML file as shown in [API](#API).

 # TypeScript